George F. Baker Jr. Houses: First expansion

-Palmer's house sat on a lot with sixty-four feet of frontage on Park Avenue and one hundred feet of frontage along East 93rd Street.
-By purchasing the adjacent lots to the north (1190 Park Avenue) and west (69-71 East 93rd Street), George Baker increased his frontage on both the street and the avenue, allowing him to expand both the house and the garden.
+Palmer's house sat on a lot with sixty-four feet of frontage on Park Avenue and one hundred feet of frontage along 93rd Street.
+By purchasing the adjacent lots to the north (1190 Park Avenue) and west (69–71 East 93rd Street), George Baker increased his frontage on both the street and the avenue, allowing him to expand both the house and the garden.
 At 1190 Park Avenue, he demolished a thirty-seven-foot wide, five-story residential building and engaged Delano & Aldrich to design an annex on Park Avenue and a ballroom wing to the west of the annex, both completed in 1929.
-At 69-71 East 93rd Street, he demolished a thirty-nine-foot wide, five-story residential building, and had his architects build a twenty-five-foot wide garage building with staff quarters above, also completed in 1929.
+At 69–71 East 93rd Street, he demolished a thirty-nine-foot wide, five-story residential building, and had his architects build a twenty-five-foot wide garage building with staff quarters above, also completed in 1929.
 Baker used the remaining fourteen feet of frontage to expand the garden.

 Garden fountain

 In 1927, the Bakers contemplated replacing Palmer's garden fountain.
-In a memo dated September 1927, Percival Gallagher (1874-1934), a landscape architect with Olmsted Associates, advised Mrs. Baker, "The fountain is in rather bad condition.
+In a memo dated September 1927, Percival Gallagher (1874–1934), a landscape architect with Olmsted Associates, advised Mrs. Baker, "The fountain is in rather bad condition.
 The central feature of it has broken off, and it would really be better to install a new and finer object.
 I think a figure in lead or bronze would be a more practical thing because it would not have to be protected and covered against the freezing and thawing of the winter, and thus would always be visible, which is not the case with figures of stone."
-In 1930, following completion of all construction work adjacent to the garden, the Bakers bought a bronze triton fountain created by the Swedish sculptor Carl Milles.
+In 1930, following completion of construction work adjacent to the garden, the Bakers bought a bronze triton fountain created by the Swedish sculptor Carl Milles.

 Second expansion

-In September 1930, George Baker bought the lot at 67 East 93rd Street, immediately west of his garage building.
-He demolished the existing four-story brownstone-faced townhouse, and in January 1931, filed plans to construct a new four-story, steel-framed, brick-faced townhouse, again designed by Delano & Aldrich. to be used as a residence for Baker's father, George F. Baker, Sr. The house was completed in October 1931, but the father died at his home on Madison Avenue before he could move into the new house.
+In September 1930, George Baker bought the twenty-two-foot wide lot at 67 East 93rd Street, immediately west of his garage building.
+He demolished the existing four-story, brownstone-faced townhouse, and in January 1931, filed plans to construct a new four-story, steel-framed, brick-faced townhouse, again designed by Delano & Aldrich, to be used as a residence for Baker's father, George F. Baker Sr. The house was completed in October 1931, but the father died at his home on Madison Avenue before he could move into the new house.

 No. 75 shuttered

-George Baker, Jr. died in 1937, and by the time of the 1940 US census, Edith Baker had vacated the main house, and was using the staff quarters over the garage at No.69 as a pied a terre.
-Her son, George F. Baker III, was living in the house at No. 67.
+George F. Baker Jr. died in 1937, and by the time of the 1940 US census, Edith Baker had vacated the main house, and was using the staff quarters over the garage at No. 69 as a pied-à-terre.
+At the time, her son, George F. Baker III, was living in the house at No. 67.